 NextdayLenses.com’s Privacy Statement has Changed

-This privacy statement has been updated to reflect changes in data protection law that come into effect on 25th May 2018 and apply to any organisation that handles personal data relating to EU citizens.
+This privacy statement has been updated to reflect changes in data protection law that came into effect on 25th May 2018 and apply to any organisation that handles personal data held within the EU.

 NextdayLenses.com is a trading name of LGL Ltd, Anson Court, La Route des Camps, St Martin, Guernsey, GY4 6AD registered in the Island of Guernsey under company number 51990, being the Data Controller.

 NextdayLenses.com is committed to protecting your personal information and upholding privacy and data protection laws.
 This privacy statement explains what information we collect and how we protect it and use it, our obligations to you and your rights over your data.

 We only collect the information we need to provide products and services to you, our customer.
 Without this information we may not be able to provide products or services to you.

 When using our website, we may collect some common digital information provided by your browser or device such as your IP address and browser type.